ebzzry/ebzzry.github.io/lambda-calculus.md

 ≡ (λz.z10)
 ```

 Looks correct.
-We can now build our predecessor function:
+You can now build your predecessor function:

 ```
 Name: P